TaylanUB/scheme-bytestructures/README.md

-syntaxes are equivalent to `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor; instead of a bytestructure encapsulating these (in the case of a non-exhaustive index list) or the ultimate value of the referencing (in the case of an exhaustive index list).
+syntaxes are equivalent to `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor; instead of a bytestructure encapsulating these or the ultimate value of the referencing.

     (bytestructure-ref-helper bs 'y 1)
     => (bytestructure-bytevector bs), 3, uint8-v3